transferwise/wise-platform-samples/oauth-connect-popup/README.md

 In our regular authorization flow your application redirects the customer to the Wise authorization page.
 With some additional steps it can be implemented inside a popup window, meaning that the user does not leave your app.

-On high level you'll only need to do two changes:
+On a high level you'll only need to do two changes:
-- open Wise authorization page in a popup window instead of a full redirect
+- open the Wise authorization page in a popup window instead of a full redirect
 - build a mechanism that understands when the flow is complete

 See sequence diagram below for more details.